When Science Goes Awry

 The Observation on White Island

 Thirteen days after the death of Muni’s infant, I was following our other study troop on White Island.
-It was a quiet afternoon.
-The baboons spread peacefully through open grassland dotted with acacia trees.
+It was a quiet afternoon, the baboons spread peacefully through open grassland dotted with acacia trees.

 At one point I focused on a female named Farah (WFR) and her seven-week-old daughter, Fanni (WFI).
-Nearby sat Captain Kirk (WCK), the troop’s second-ranking male and the only male I had seen consorting with Farah during the period when Fanni had been conceived.1
+Nearby sat Captain Kirk (WCK), the troop’s second-ranking male and the only male I had seen consorting with Farah during the period when Fanni had been conceived.9

 As the three rested together, another male approached through the grass.
-It was Norbert (WNR), the new alpha male who had immigrated into the troop roughly two and a half months earlier.
+It was Norbert10 (WNR), the new alpha male who had immigrated into the troop roughly two and a half months earlier.
 Since baboon gestation lasts about six months, Norbert could not have fathered Fanni.

-At the time, this type of interaction was known as “agonistic buffering.”
-In several baboon and macaque species, lower-ranking males were known to hold infants during tense encounters with more dominant opponents.
+At the time, this type of interaction was known as “agonistic buffering.”11 In several baboon and macaque species, lower-ranking males were known to hold infants during tense encounters with more dominant opponents.
 The standard explanation was that the infant acted as a kind of social shield, reducing the chance of aggression toward the male holding the infant.

 I had occasionally seen similar interactions in our baboons, but I had paid them little attention.

-A New Direction
+A New Understanding

 The patterns suddenly became obvious.